 CREATE ML_ENGINE timegpt

-FROM timegpt;
+FROM timegpt

 Once the ML engine is created, we use the CREATE MODEL statement to create the TimeGPT model in MindsDB.